 The Y approach to the outdoors is centered on good stewardship of the land and nurturing the potential of youth through experiences that build life skills and a sense of belonging, and fostering future environmental leaders.

 The Y commits to:

-The Y will protect the natural environment at Mineral Lake in the decades ahead by leaving 93% of this beautiful forest intact and undeveloped, providing an outdoor classroom for generations of local children to foster environmental stewardship and instill a love of the natural world.
+The Y will protect the natural environment at Mineral Lake in the decades ahead by leaving a substantial portion of this beautiful forest intact and undeveloped, providing an outdoor classroom for generations of local children to foster environmental stewardship and instill a love of the natural world.

 Y outdoor programs encourage examination, curiosity, and critical thinking through play and exploration.
 Young people will have the opportunity to tent or cabin camp and backpack, growing their outdoor skills as they develop a sense of belonging and care for the land.

 The Y strives to create inclusive environments to empower all campers to discover their unique inner strengths and put the Y values of Respect, Caring, Honesty, and Responsibility into practice in all aspects of life that they will carry with them for life.

 We are very excited to report that the first major step toward this goal is complete – we closed on the purchase of 500 acres on the shore of Mineral Lake in September 2021.
 This is a major milestone in bringing the outdoors to more youth, but there are still many steps ahead.

 An application is currently in progress for a Lewis County Comp Plan Amendment that will allow the Y to take the next step in planning for day and overnight camping experiences at Mineral Lake.